Symrin23/Symrin23/README.md

 - 👋 Hi, I’m @Symrin23
 - 👀 I’m interested in learning about coding and graphic design
-- 🌱 I’m currently studyin BCom IT Management
+- 🌱 I’m currently studying BCom IT Management
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Symrin23/Symrin23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.